4-H Water and Wetlands Project

 What you'll do

 Wetlands are important!
-They store water and help prevent flooding.
-Minnesota originally had 18.6 million acres of wetlands that provided water for birds, fish, and other wildlife.
-Only half of these wetlands remain.
-Learn about these ecosystems and how to protect water quality, and the lives that depend on the state's wetlands - including our own
+They store water, clean it and help prevent flooding.
+Minnesota originally had 18.6 million acres of wetlands that provided habitat for birds, fish and other wildlife.
+Half of them are now gone due to human activity.

 - Understand the ecosystems of lakes, rivers, and wetlands